flavio/kube-image-bouncer/README.md

 Bad things about `ValidatingAdmissionWebhook`:

-  * Starting from the 1.8 release it's no longer possible to instruct the API server can be instructed to reject the images if the webhook endpoint is not reachable.
+  * Starting from the 1.8 release it's no longer possible to instruct the API server to reject the images if the webhook endpoint is not reachable.
 Hence, when the endpoint is not reachable, all the resources are going to be automatically accepted.